yohasebe/openai-chat-api-workflow/README.md

 ## Image Generation

-The image generation can be executed through the following command, and it is also possible to use a web UI.
-By using the web UI, you can gradually change the prompt to get closer to the desired image.
+The image generation can be executed through one of the above commands.
+It is also possible to use the web UI.
+By using the web UI, you can interactively change the prompt to get closer to the desired image.

 <kbd><img width="700" src="./docs/img/image-generation-1.png"></kbd>